docarray/docarray/README.md

 ```

 Of course, serialization is not all you need.
-So check out how DocArray integrates with FatAPI and Jina.
+So check out how DocArray integrates with FastAPI and Jina.

 ## Store